 – Those who can, teach.
 Especially in Deptford.
 (July 2010 – which became a Guardian comment piece)

 – Walking the Capital Ring (2009)

 Who are you anyway?

-I’m Darryl, a journalist and online media type living in Charlton.
+I’m Darryl Chamberlain, a journalist living in Charlton.
 I started 853 in October 2008 when I decided I needed a “legit” blog after ranting and raving online under daft pseudonyms for years.
 I later took redundancy from a full-time job, and began to realise there was a gap in local news coverage.
-I have less time now than I did during 2010 and 2011, but still hope to add something to the local debate.
-By day, I’m a sub-editor, honing other people’s gems into even more readable pieces of work.
+By day I’ve worked for the BBC, MoneySavingExpert.com and innovation Nesta – and I’ll be looking for new assignments in 2015.
+Take a look at my personal site for more about what I do.

 Isn’t there a dirty political past?

 One of the exciting things I did after taking redundancy was standing in May 2010’s council elections in Peninsula ward.
 I ran for the Green Party, inspired by the fine work their councillors were doing down the road in Lewisham.
 We lost, but I learned a lot from my experience.
 I’m no longer involved with the Greens and this blog strives to be, if not exactly neutral, aware that there’s other arguments about issues.

 853 was the telephone exchange code (along with 858) for most of Greenwich, Charlton, and Blackheath until 2000.
 The number stuck in my head.

 I also edit the Charlton Champion, a hyperlocal site for SE7 which I hope will become a forum for those who want to get involved in their community.
 I’m part of the team behind The Scoop, a London politics blog from monthly arts and culture paper Snipe, which I write a monthly column for.
 I’ve also done some work for greenwich.co.uk, including some editing, and popped up on The Greenwich Podcast from time to time.